 Early in his career Gabriel gained practical hands-on experience and skills in countryside management, subsequently specialising in forestry science, in particular hardwood forestry research - gaining a doctorate in walnut genetics and silviculture.
 During the 1990s and early 2000s he led the establishment of 25 field trials across the UK and Ireland, and developed Britain's first independent research centre dedicated to hardwood trees - Paradise Wood - with the Northmoor (now Earth) Trust .
 He was a founding member of the British & Irish Hardwoods Improvement Programme, which later became the Future Trees Trust.

 He is a passionate advocate for forestry and the environment, authoring more than 80 technical papers and articles, and writes a personal forestry blog.
 He has appeared regularly on television and the radio.
-Gabriel is author of the award-winning book The New Sylva, published by Bloomsbury in 2014.
+Gabriel is author of the award-winning book The New Sylva, published by Bloomsbury in 2014, and is currently working on other book projects in his spare time.

-He has acted as an advisor for the Forestry Commission, and has played an active role in the Institute of Chartered Foresters (former Council member and a professional examiner), of which he is a Fellow.
-Gabriel is a guest lecturer and external supervisor at the University of Oxford.
+He has acted as an advisor for the Forestry Commission, and is currently serving on the Woodland Trust's conservation committee.
+He has played an active role in the Institute of Chartered Foresters (former Council member and a professional examiner), of which he is a Fellow.
+Gabriel is a guest lecturer and external graduate supervisor at the University of Oxford.
 He was formerly a trustee of Woodland Heritage, and is a founding trustee of Fund4Trees.

 Richard has led the development of the Sylva Foundation's suite of websites, marrying a keen eye for design with practical coding skills.
 He has a pivotal role in developing our cutting edge IT capabilities in the myForest service.